A Two-Player Resource-Sharing Game with Asymmetric Information: Proof of Lemma

-Then $(\vec{p}^*,\gamma^*)$ is a solution for (P2-1). \begin{proof} First, notice that $(\vec{p}^*,\gamma^*)$ satisfies the constraints of (P2-1).
+Then $(\vec{p}^*,\gamma^*)$ is a solution for (P2-1). \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:a0b0_2}] First, notice that $(\vec{p}^*,\gamma^*)$ satisfies the constraints of (P2-1).
 To show that it maximizes the objective in (P2-1), consider any $(\vec{p},\gamma)$ that is feasible for (P2-1).
-Notice that,
+Notice that

 where $f_1$ is the objective of (P2-1) defined in \eqref{eqn:def_f_1}, $f_2$ is the objective of (P2-2), (a) follows from the optimality of $(\vec{p}^*,\gamma^*)$ for (P2-2), (b) follows due to \eqref{eqn:ineq_lagr}, and (c) follows since $\mu_k \geq 0$ and $(\vec{p},\gamma)$ is feasible for (P2-1).
-Hence we have the result. \end{proof} \end{lemma}
+Hence, we have the result. \end{proof} Define,